 Upgrade Category Maintenance Task Frequency Benefits

-Insulation Attic inspection for shifting, pests, moisture Annually Maintains R-value, prevents damage, ensures air sealing
+Insulation Attic inspection for shifting, pests, moisture Seasonally and after leaks or pest events Maintains R-value, prevents damage, ensures air sealing

 Re-seal gaps around penetrations As needed Prevents air leaks, maintains thermal envelope

-Windows & Doors Inspect/replace weatherstripping & caulk Annually Prevents drafts, reduces heat transfer
+Windows & Doors Inspect/replace weatherstripping & caulk Seasonally or when drafts appear Prevents drafts, reduces heat transfer

-Clean tracks and glass Quarterly Ensures smooth operation, maintains appearance
+Clean tracks and glass As needed Ensures smooth operation, maintains appearance

 Frequently Asked Questions